How to decide when you can't decide

 What can you do to manage stress?

-I use this 3-step framework in my coaching sessions to help people regain a sense of safety and control.
+In my coaching and training sessions, I share a 3-step model to help people regain a feeling of safety and control.

 The initial focus is to dial down the stress response so that you can think more clearly about how to deal with the situation or issue.

-Next we look objectively at the issue that is causing you to become stressed and finally we look at what actions you might take to cope better.
+Next we need to look objectively at the issue that is causing you to become stressed and finally we look at ways you can help yourself feel and cope better.

 1. manage the body